Taiwolawal/darey.io-pbl/project18.md

 # Automate Infrastructure With IAC Using Terraform Part 3.

 This is the continuation of Project 17.
-In this project we are going to introduce a concept called modules and change our backend to S3.
-By introducing modules for our project by creating different folder e.g VPC, EFS, RDS, ALB.
+In this project we are going to refactor the project with modules, change our backend to S3 and apply DynamoDB.

-We are going to change our backend to S3.
+We are going to change our backend to S3, by default we were using our local storage.
 Our terraform.tfstate file is stored locally on our machine, and assuming we have different engineers working on this project we need to ensure that everyone working on this project all have the same file across board, so as a result we store the file on cloud for easy access to other engineers and ensuring they all files are same.

 We are going to refactor our code to use modules.
 Create a directory called modules, and inside the it, create directories named VPC, Security, EFS, RDS, ALB, Autoscaling, Compute.
 This directory created, we are going to copy files related to the named directory e.g For the VPC directory, the files needed to setup our VPC are internet-gateway, Nat-gateway, Routes etc

-With a module, it is reuseable by different engineers , the only thing to do is just to tweak some parameters input to your desire taste.
+With module, it is reuseable by different engineers , the only thing to do is just to tweak some parameters input to your desire taste.
 Ensure all the arguments in the module are declared as a variable, just to ensure we do not hardcode values.

 Also create variables.tf file in all the created directories, so the content of the directory will have a variables.tf file and other files related to the name of the directories.